skip to content

 Final -u (weak) becomes -we (strong), e.g. naru narwe.

 Bear in mind that the weak (or definite) form of the adjective is used after t`e, a demonstrative adjective or possessive pronoun.
-Out of this context, adjectives take the strong (or indefinite) form.
+Otherwise, adjectives take the strong (or indefinite) form.

 Most of the adjectives in the table below follow the pattern observed in naru narwe above.
 They are variations of adjectival forms in the core grammar which end in <-ew> in a strong sg context and <-ewe> in a weak or pl context, e.g. narew narewe.
 The one exception is y%aru y%arwe for which the core grammar counterpart is y%are y%are (ready).